jakubvalenta/covid-chance/README.md

 This step doesn't have any required configuration.

-Optionally, you can put a date in the format `YYYY-MM-DD` in the `download_pages.since` property.
+Optionally, you can specify a date in the format `YYYY-MM-DD` in the `download_pages.since` property.
 URLs that were inserted in the database before this date will not be downloaded.
 This is useful to limit the amount of pages to download and lower the load on the server(s) you're downloading from.

-Optionally, you can define a minimum and maximum time in seconds that the program will wait before each page download using the `download_pages.wait_min` and `download_pages.wait_max` properties.
+Optionally, you can specify a minimum and maximum time in seconds that the program will wait before each page download using the `download_pages.wait_min` and `download_pages.wait_max` properties.
 This is useful to lower the load on the server(s) you're downloading from.

-Optionally, you can define a timeout in seconds for the download of one page using the `download_pages.timeout` property.
+Optionally, you can specify a timeout in seconds for the download of one page using the `download_pages.timeout` property.

 ```